Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Background

-where $p(x_{i,j}|\s, x_{i,1},\dots,x_{i,j-1})$ is the distribution of possible noisy pixel values $x_{i,j}$ conditioned on the signal, as well as all ``previous'' values in the same row, $i$.
+We propose to describe such noise as where $p(x_{i,j}|\s, x_{i,1},\dots,x_{i,j-1})$ is the distribution of possible noisy pixel values $x_{i,j}$ conditioned on the signal, as well as all ``previous'' values in the same row, $i$.
 While this model can describe interactions between pixels within the same row, pixels in different rows are (conditionally) independent (given a signal $\s$).
-Note that in this formulation a pixel $x_{i,j}$ can depend on not only the signal in pixel $(i,j)$, as with shot noise, but on the entire image for more complex interactions.

-In our work, we consider this type of noise as described in Eq.~\ref{eq:structured}, which we believe is a good model for many real scientific imaging data.
+Note that in this formulation, a pixel $x_{i,j}$ can depend on not only the signal in pixel $(i,j)$, as with shot noise, but on the entire image for more complex interactions.
+In this work, we address the type of noise described in~\cref{eq:structured}, which we believe is a good model for many real scientific imaging data.